yellowmachine/yellow-machine/README.md

 //
 await serial([f1, f2, 'throws']) //if f1, for example, throws, then f2 is not executed and the exception is raised
 //
-await serial([f1, f2, [f3, f4], f5]) //serial are default option when array is encountered
+await serial([f1, f2, [f3, f4], f5]) //serial are default option when nested array is encountered

-//note that you can also use generators
+//note that you can also use generators.
+Useful in debug mode test('watch with generators', async ()=>{
-//debug mode
-test('watch with generators', async ()=>{
     const path: string[] = [];
     function *ab(){